 This may be an obvious key observation, even cliché, but that does not reduce its importance.

 Nowadays, visibility projects involve a lot of new technology and usually require significant IT involvement.
 However, supply chain visibility projects cannot be left to the IT department to “get it done.”
 IBM reports that Project Management is the most important contributor (at 54%) to an IT project failure, more than all other measured factors combined!
-A competent project manager (PM) as well as an effective sponsor are the primary keys to a project’s success, perhaps more significant for a global project with several stakeholders.
+A competent project manager (PM), as well as an effective sponsor, are the primary keys to a project’s success, perhaps more significant for a global project with several stakeholders.
 So, choose a success-driven PM who understands his/her own critical role and can communicate up, down and sideways with equal ease.
-In a global project, the PM should be willing and able to work with different cultures on different time zones.
+In a global project, the PM should be willing and able to work with different cultures in different time zones.